Last updated on : 07 Nov, 2025

 How to use:

-Turmeric gargle: Mix 1/2 tsp of turmeric powder in a glass of warm water and use it as a gargle several times daily.
+Turmeric Gargle: Mix 1/2 teaspoon of turmeric powder in a glass of warm water and use it as a gargle several times a day.

-Medicated candies or lozenges are small candies that dissolve in the mouth and treat sore throat, cough, and other respiratory symptoms.
-They contain a combination of active ingredients such as menthol and eucalyptus and sometimes medications such as pain relievers or cough suppressants.
+Medicated candies or lozenges are small candies that dissolve in the mouth and help treat sore throats, coughs, and other respiratory symptoms.
+They contain a combination of active ingredients, such as menthol and eucalyptus, and may also include medications like pain relievers or cough suppressants.
+Lozenges work primarily by stimulating saliva production, which lubricates the throat, and by releasing active ingredients that can temporarily numb the throat or relieve coughs [11].

-It is important to read dosage instructions and not exceed the recommended dose.
+It is essential to read the dosage instructions carefully and not exceed the recommended dose.
 Children younger than 4 should not be given lozenges, and it is best to consult a doctor before using them if you are pregnant, have a chronic health condition, or are taking medication.

 A sore throat is uncomfortable, but not everyone requires medical attention.
-In most cases, a sore throat resolves within a week or two.
-However, if your sore throat persists for over a few days, worsens, or is accompanied by high fever or difficulty breathing, it is important to consult a healthcare provider.
+In most cases, a sore throat typically resolves within one to two weeks.
+However, if your sore throat persists for more than a few days, worsens, or is accompanied by a high fever, significant swelling, difficulty breathing, rash, or inability to swallow it is essential to consult a healthcare provider.

-Home remedies work best for mild to moderate symptoms and should complement—not replace—professional care when needed.
+Home remedies are most effective for mild to moderate symptoms and should be used in conjunction with—not as a substitute for—professional care when needed.

 “Sore throats are common and manageable with simple home remedies.
 But if your sore throat worsens or is accompanied by fever or rash, seek medical help as soon as possible.”